 Joseph lived as a slave for 13 years before being made prime minister of Egypt.

-The land of Canaan was conquered in real battles spanning over decades.
+Israel conquered the land of Canaan fighting real battles that span over decades.

 Ezra and Nehemiah’s hard and frustrating work to rebuilt and revive Jewish life in Jerusalem after the Babylonian and Persian exile took years.